astuanax/XSLT-Snippets/README.md

 It takes quite some time to process the initial seed values for the LFG

-convert2courier.xsl
+convert2contour.xsl

-Convert exported document types to Courier templates.
+Convert exported document types to Contour templates.